Chapter 9: Back in action

 "I'm sick of being useless," Ichigo replied without missing a beat.
 "I want to fight."

 Urahara nodded somewhat absently.
 Then, he smiled, so briefly that Ichigo could have sworn he had imagined it.
 "I will admit, I have already given the matter some thought.
 You're not the type to sit on the sidelines, Kurosaki-san," he grinned.
-Ichigo hadn't done a very good job of hiding his surprise.
+Ichigo didn't do a very good job of hiding his surprise.
 Not only had Urahara accepted his change of heart almost right away, he'd even been looking for solutions by himself already!
 The man's expression quickly turned serious again.
 "There is... there is one way that has a fairly high chance of success..." he began cautiously, seemingly unsure of whether he should even be telling him this in the first place.

 Ichigo eagerly leaned forward, spurring Urahara on.
 "But it's dangerous.
 The stakes are very high.
 Too high, even."